treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 This works but it's a bit long.
 Also this technique actually sorts both our values and our keys (giving the values precedence in the sorting).

-What if we wanted to *just* sort by the values, ignoring the contents of the keys entirely?
+What if we wanted to *just* sort our dictionary by its values, ignoring the contents of the keys entirely?
 Python's `sorted` function accepts a `key` argument that we can use for this!

 ```pycon